Childhood Immunizations (Nova Scotia)

 The rotavirus immunization protects against rotavirus.
 The rotavirus immunization is given at age 2 months, 4 months, and 6 months of age.

-Rotavirus is a virus that causes diarrhea, mostly in babies and young children.
-The diarrhea can be severe and cause dehydration.
+Rotavirus causes diarrhea, mostly in babies and young children.
+The diarrhea can be severe and cause dehydration, often requiring hospitalization.
 Rotavirus can also cause vomiting and fever in babies.

 After rotavirus immunization, contact your healthcare provider if your child has stomach pain with severe crying (which may be brief), vomiting, blood in the stool, or is acting weak or very irritable, especially within the first 7 days after rotavirus immunization.
 Contact your healthcare provider if your child has any of these signs, even if it has been several weeks since the last dose of immunization.